Agent Mode

 42 words · tone 8.2

-CONTEXT THE BRAIN USED
+CONTEXT PILOT USED

 VP Demand Gen at Cinder.
 Posted last week about ABM tooling fatigue and "stitching together five different point solutions."